 APLIA ASSIGNMENTS: There will be multiple sets of graded Aplia assignments given over the course of the quarter.
 They will provide you with essential rehearsal, practice, and feedback.
 In addition, they provide me with important information about your progress.
-Each graded exercise set must be finished by the due date or no points will be awarded.
+Each exercise set must be finished by the due date or no points will be awarded.
 In addition many sets of practice problems will also be given.
 These will be very useful in helping you prepare for tests, quizzes, or the graded Aplia assignments.
 Ask for the accompanying handout for instructions to sign onto Aplia.
-The work on Aplia will be worth a maximum total of 50 points and will be scaled according to the percent of total points possibel.
+The work on Aplia will be worth a maximum total of 100 points.

-GROUP ASSIGNMENTS: Over the course of the quarter there will be 2 in-class group assignments given.
+GROUP ASSIGNMENTS: Over the course of the quarter there will be 4 in-class group assignments given.
 These assignments will be completed during the class period and unless excused, only those attending and participating that day will receive points.
-Each Group Assignment is worth 20 points.
+Each group assignment will be worth a maximum of 20 points each.

-QUIZZES: Over the course of the quarter 2 Quizzes will be given.
+QUIZZES: Over the course of the quarter 4 Quizzes will be given.
 They will be administered at the BEGINNING of the class period.
 The quiz will take roughly 30 minutes and will cover only the material dealt with since the previous test.
 If you arrive more than 10 minutes late to class you will not be allowed to take the quiz, so be on time.
-Each review quiz will be worth 20 points and cannot be made up unless an appropriate excuse is given BEFORE the quiz, except in the case of extreme emergencies.
+Each review quiz will be worth 25 points and cannot be made up unless an appropriate excuse is given BEFORE the quiz, except in the case of extreme emergencies.